ldtteam/MinecoloniesWiki/source/buildings/farm&field.md

 <p style="text-align:center;"><img src="../../assets/images/misc/field.png" alt="Field">    <img src="../../assets/images/gui/fieldgui1.png" alt="Field GUI Empty">    <img src="../../assets/images/gui/fieldgui2.png" alt="Field GUI Assigned"></p>
 <br>

-You can click on the arrows to change the size of the area the Farmer will farm.
+You can click on the arrows to increase the size of the area the Farmer will farm.
+(Right-clicking will decrease the area.)
 The max size is 5 blocks in each direction from the Field block, or 11x11 total.

 **IMPORTANT:** The Farmer will farm up to five Fields, depending on the level of the Farm.
 The level of the Farm is the number of Fields the Farmer can cultivate: